stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Alternatives

-Having made the decision not to use LWJGL for the native library bindings we needed an alternative technology.
+Sometime later we were encouraged by a friend to make a second attempt - our first design decision was that unless LWJGL had materially changed we would look for an alternative.

 Straight JNI we immediately discounted - no one in their right mind would choose to implement JNI bindings for an API as large as Vulkan.
 It had also (thankfully) been many years since we wrote any C/C++ code and we certainly didn't intend starting now.

-There is a on-going JSR for a pure-Java alternative to JNI but it didn't appear to have progressed much (if at all) in the intervening period and there was little prospect of it being available any time soon.
+There is a on-going JSR for a pure-Java alternative to JNI (project [Panama](https://openjdk.java.net/projects/panama/)) and although it appeared to do exactly what we wanted there were some misgivings:

+* At the time of writing Panama was still in a fluid state and none of the components were part of the released JDK (although some components are now available as preview features).

+* The API looks _extremely_ complicated with a morass of code required to perform even the simplest call to the native layer.

-We next looked at SWIG which is the code-generation technology used by LWJGL but we were not encouraged - the tool seems to require descriptors to define the bindings to the native layer and we have already covered our issues with the code-generated results.
+We next looked at SWIG which is the code-generation technology used by LWJGL but again we were not encouraged, the tool seems to require additional descriptors to define the bindings to the native layer, and we have already covered our issues with the resultant code.

 Finally we came across JNA - having never had to deal with a native library directly (professionally or for personal projects) it was new to us but our initial impressions were promising:

-- The premise of auto-magically mapping Java interfaces and types to the native API was very appealing.
+* The premise of auto-magically mapping Java interfaces and types to the native API was very appealing.

-- In particular the support for mapping to C structures would be important given the large number that are used by Vulkan.
+* In particular the support for mapping to C/C++ structures would be important given the large number that are used by Vulkan.

-- The library seemed to have a large and active user base with plenty of posts on stack-overflow (for example).
+* The library seemed to have a large and active user base with plenty of posts on stack-overflow (for example).

-- The documentation was generally excellent and there seemed plenty of tutorials and examples available.
+* The documentation was generally excellent and there seemed plenty of tutorials and examples available.

 We had a possible winner.

 ### JNA

 To see whether JNA would suit our purposes we first tried it against a simpler native library.
-We had already planned to use [GLFW](https://www.glfw.org/) for desktop related functionality such as managing windows, displays, input devices, etc. and it also integrates nicely with Vulkan (as we will see later on).
+We had already planned to use [GLFW](https://www.glfw.org/) for desktop related functionality such as creating native windows, managing input devices, etc. and it also integrates nicely with Vulkan (as we will see later).

 We implemented the bulk of what would become the _desktop_ package of JOVE in a couple of hours, the progress reflecting our initial positive impressions:

-- Instantiating the native library was relatively painless.
+* Instantiating the native library was relatively painless.

-- Defining a Java interface to represent the native API was also relatively simple with JNA generally providing logical mappings for method parameters.
+* Defining a Java interface to represent the native API was also fairly simple with JNA generally providing logical mappings for method parameters.

-- Although GLFW doesn't require much in the way of structured data we found using JNA structures to be logical and straight-forward.
+* Although GLFW doesn't require much in the way of structured data we found using JNA structures to be logical and straight-forward.

-- The library also supports callbacks specified as Java interfaces.
+* The library also supports callbacks specified as Java interfaces.

-On a high we stripped LWJGL from our project and replaced the Vulkan components with hand-crafted JNA interfaces and structures.
-We progressed to the point of instantiating the logical device in the space of an hour or so without any of the road-blocks or surprises that LWJGL threw at us.
+On a high we stripped LWJGL from the project and replaced the Vulkan components with hand-crafted JNA interfaces and structures.
+We progressed to the point of instantiating the logical device in the space of an hour or so without any of the road-blocks or surprises that LWJGL threw at us, despite the overheads of developing the API and structures as we went.

 In particular:

-- There are no mysterious management methods and marshalling to/from the native layer is generally transparent - the application name is simply a string.
+* There are no mysterious management methods and marshalling to/from the native layer is generally transparent - the application name is simply a string.

-- Other than the fact that JNA mandates that all structure fields are public the internal workings are largely hidden.
+* Other than the fact that JNA mandates that all structure fields are public the internal workings are largely hidden.

-- Where we did come across problems or confusing situations there was plenty of documentation, examples, tutorials, etc. available.
+* Where we did come across problems or confusing situations there was plenty of documentation, examples, tutorials, etc. available.

 At this point we paused to take stock because of course there was the elephant in the room - Vulkan is a massive API with a large number of API calls, enumerations and structures.
 Some of the components are also absolutely huge such as the `VkStructureType` enumeration or the `VkPhysicalDeviceLimits` structure.
 Hand-crafting even a fraction of the API could be done but it would be very tedious and the likelihood of introducing errors quite high (e.g. accidentally removing a field).

 We needed a code generator.